 19. Your Favorite Day Trips from Tokyo?

 There certainly are other places to check out, but let’s face it, for Fukushima, Sendai, Nagano or Nagoya you’d want more time than just a mere day trip.
+And you’d probably want the Japan Rail Pass to save money.

 What are your suggestions?
 What makes a great day trip from Tokyo?